How To Organize A CryptoParty

 The recommended length for a CryptoParty is three to five hours.

-Here's a complete list of everything we learned from some past CryptoParties:
+Here's a list of things we learned from past CryptoParties:

 Before the party